agile-dontRun/agile_english_learning_app/README.md

 8. search words (ruomu)
 ----------------------------------------------
 In week 2 & 3
-week 2: complete 1 and 2
-week 3: complete 3 6 7 8 features;
+week 2: complete 1 and 2 ,explore the feasibility of an AI assistent week 3: complete 3 6 7 8 features;
         integration testing.
 (Tursday)